-AD3031 Automotive Commercial Relationship 3
+AD3031 Automotive Commercial 3

+Relationship

-AD3047 Automotive Sales Concepts and Applications 3
+AD3047 Automotive Sales Concepts 3

+and Applications

-AM0001 Management School Automotive I 3
+AM0001 Management School 3

+Automotive I

-AM0002 Management School Automotive II 3
+AM0002 Management School 3

-- High School Diploma or GED.
+Automotive II

 - Enrollment Agreement filled and signed.
 If student is under 18 years of age, a parent or guardian must sign the Enrollment Agreement.

-- Diplomas of previous studies.
+- High School Diploma or GED.

 - A certificate of completion of a course previously taken in the language of your choice is a requirement to prove your fluency in your preference language.

 - Official Transcripts of previous studies.

 - Copy of official identification.

 - Debit Authorization (if desired).

 - A passport type photo.

-- Pastoral Ordination if it were the case.
+- Pastoral Ordination, if applicable.

 - Ministerial curriculum, copies of any certificate of courses took in related areas, and Ministry ordination, if they are older than 30 years and want to claim the credits for Life Experience.